Tales to Astonish: Hulk and Sub-Mariner

 The Hulk, whose original series The Incredible Hulk had been canceled after a six-issue run in 1962–63, returned to star in his own feature when Tales to Astonish became a split book at issue No. 60 (October 1964), after having guest-starred as Giant-Man's antagonist in a full-length story the previous issue.
 The Hulk had proven a popular guest-star in three issues of Fantastic Four and an issue of The Amazing Spider-Man.
 His new stories here were initially scripted by Lee and illustrated by the seldom-seen team of penciler Steve Ditko and inker George Roussos.
 This early part of the Hulk's run introduced the Leader, who would become the Hulk's nemesis, and this run additionally made the Hulk's identity known, initially only to the military and then later publicly.
 The Abomination first appeared in Tales to Astonish No. 90, and is introduced as a KGB agent and spy.
 Stan Lee chose the name "the Abomination," which he realized belonged to no other character, before conceiving the character's background and appearance.
 Lee recalled that he simply told artist Gil Kane to "make him bigger and stronger than the Hulk and we'll have a lot of fun with him."

 Namor the Sub-Mariner received his first feature in a decade beginning with No. 70 (August 1965).
 The Golden Age character Byrrah was reintroduced in issue No. 90 (April 1967).
-After the final issue of Tales to Astonish (which became the solo magazine The Incredible Hulk with issue No. 102, April 1968), the Sub-Mariner co-starred in the split-book one-shot Iron Man and Sub-Mariner No. 1 before going on to his own 72-issue series.
+After the final issue of Tales to Astonish (which became the solo magazine The Incredible Hulk with issue No. 102, April 1968), Namor co-starred in the split-book one-shot Iron Man and Sub-Mariner No. 1 before going on to his own 72-issue series.

-Giant-Man and Wasp were featured prominently in the Sub-Mariner stories in issues #77-78, steering their return to The Avengers in #26 of that series.
+Giant-Man and Wasp were featured prominently in Namor stories in issues #77-78, steering their return to the Avengers in #26 of that series.
 Stan Lee had originally removed all Avengers with their own series/serials from the team ten issues earlier to make continuity easier to maintain.
 Wasp had been at a cruise ship swimming pool when she went to alert the Avengers of Namor's activities in #77, explaining why she was dressed for swimming in The Avengers #26.